Current Volunteer & Donation Needs

 Mount Vernon At Home

-Agency Contact: Jan Ridgely
+Agency Contact: Dave Prescott

 Volunteer Need: Mount Vernon at Home is a nonprofit in Mount Vernon and Alexandria region serving senior citizens.
 Due to the COVID-19 pandemic, seniors are a high at-risk group.
 As a result, help is needing getting them to and from medical appointments.
 Mount Vernon at Home can help with providing available sanitizing products and can reimburse for mileage.
 Safety measures will be in place to protect you and the senior while driving.
 Masks must be worn at all times.
 A background check is required.
 Click here to learn more about this opportunity.